 Top them off with swirls of homemade buttercream frosting and then some strawberry slices and you are in for a real treat.

-This moist strawberry cupcakes recipe from scratch is so easy to make too.
+This moist strawberry cupcake recipe from scratch is so easy to make too.
 If I can do it, you can do it.
 Time to impress your friends and family.
 Let’s get baking!

 Step 1: Gather the ingredients

-In order to make these divine strawberry cupcakes you will need the following easy to find ingredients:
+In order to make these divine strawberry cupcake recipe you will need the following easy-to-find ingredients:

 - Flour – I like to use cake flour, but you can use all-purpose/plain flour as well if you like.
 The cake flour will produce a lighter and more airy cupcake.

 - Butter – Either salted or unsalted butter.
 If you don’t want to use butter you can use something like vegetable oil.

 - White granulated sugar

 - Vanilla extract – Strawberry extract can also be used to amp up that flavor

 - Sour cream – This is optional or can be substituted with Greek yogurt.
 It helps the cupcakes to be moist.
 If you don’t care about moistness, then you can certainly leave it out.
 Can’t find sour cream?
 You can make homemade sour cream.